Students will graduate with one of the following awards:

 Entry Requirements & How to Apply

-Applicants who wish to undertake this course should have five GCSEs including English Language (or Welsh First Language), Mathematics* and Science at grade C or above / grade 4 or above (for applicants holding newly reformed GCSEs in England) plus 120 points from at least 3 A levels (or equivalent) Applicants who speak English as a second language must have adequate command of English, with an IELTS score of 7, with at least 6.5 in all elements.
+Applicants who wish to undertake this course should have five GCSEs including English Language (or Welsh First Language), Mathematics or Mathematics - Numeracy and Science at grade C / grade 4 or above plus 120 points from at least 3 A levels (or equivalent).
+Applicants who speak English as a second language must have adequate command of English, with an IELTS score of 7, with at least 6.5 in all elements.

 Our typical offers will include: